jc21/juxtapose/doc/google-chat-bot.md

     8. The private key will be downloaded
         1. The ID of this private key will also appear in APIs & services > Credentials
         2. This is the only copy of the key.
 Do not lose it!
-5. Create a Juxtapose Google Chat Bot
+5. Create a Google Chat service in your Juxtapose App UI
     1. Enter the verification code you copied earlier
-    2. Open the downloaded credentials JSON file an enter the contents in the textarea
+    2. Open the downloaded credentials JSON file and paste the contents into the textarea
     3. Save
     4. View the Endpoint for your new Service, copy the URL
 6. Optional but helpful step if your endpoint is SSL enabled